Pablo Echaurren: Biography

 He is the son of Chilean surrealist painter Roberto Matta and Italian actress Angela Faranda.
 His surname stems from a clerical error in the civil registry office, which was eventually corrected, but Echaurren continued to use the name professionally.
-Despite being Roberto Matta's son, Gianfranco Baruchello was Echaurren’s real art mentor.
-Baruchello introduced him to Arturo Schwarz who became his first manager.
+Gianfranco Baruchello was Echaurren’s art mentor: he introduced him to Arturo Schwarz, who became his first manager.

 Since the early 1970s, Echaurren has exhibited his work in Italy and abroad.
 In the 1980s and 1990s he produced numerous avant-garde comics such as Caffeina d’Europa (a work devoted to Marinetti’s life, and one of his first graphic novels), Majakovskij, Nivola vola, Futurismo contro, Vita disegnata di Dino Campana, Evola in Dada, Vita di Pound, Dada con le zecche.

 His style is influenced by Dada.
 He combines “high” and “low” culture as well as art and crafts, expressing himself via different media including painting, ceramics, illustration, comics, writing, video, etc. He aims to create work outside the expected cultural hierarchies.
 In the 1970s he designed covers for several books, including Porci con le ali (Pigs with Wings), many of which were published by the far-left publishing house Savelli.
 In 1977, he and others created Oask?!, the first fanzine by the ‘Metropolitan Indians’ (Indiani Metropolitani), soon followed by other fanzines related to the ‘Movement of 1977’ (Il movimento del ‘77).
 He collaborated, as an artist and a writer, with Lotta Continua (a political organization) and with magazines such as Linus, Frigidaire, Tango, Comic Art, Alter Alter, Zut, and Carta.
 He is also the author of numerous essays, polemical pamphlets and novels.

 An anthological exhibition of his work (from the 1970s until today) was held at the Chiostro del Bramante in Rome (2004), while his most recent production was displayed in a solo exhibition at the Auditorium Parco della Musica in Rome (2006) and in the Pablo a Siena exhibition at the Magazzini del Sale (2008).
 In 2009, the MIAAO (Museo Internazionale di Arti Applicate Oggi) in Turin celebrated the 100th anniversary of Futurism with an exhibition focusing on his work.
 Echaurren is also a lover of electric basses.
 In 2009, he exhibited his collection of vintage instruments, along with several of his paintings inspired by them, at the Auditorium Parco della Musica in the exhibition "The Invention of the Bass" (L'invenzione del basso).